How is rent calculated?

 We will usually give you a further rental discount in any month where you meet your monthly target payment.
 You can find out how our rental discount is calculated here.

-The saving you make from the rental discount will be allocated to your share of equity, so if you receive a 50% discount one month and pay £375 towards rent, the £375 saving will automatically be put towards your equity.
-This means your monthly payment amount won’t change, but you will benefit from a higher rate of equity.
+The saving you make from the rental discount will be allocated to your share of equity.
+For example*, if you receive a 50% discount in one month for meeting your monthly target payment, we will automatically put £375 of your rent payment towards your equity.
+Your monthly payment amount won't change, but you will benefit from a higher rate of equity.

 How is rent reviewed?

-This means if the local property price increases slightly, our rent will increase in line with that.
-It’s also possible in some situations this price decreases, and therefore your rent may decrease slightly too.
+This means if the local property prices are increasing, our rent will increase in line with that.
+It’s also possible in some situations that local property prices decrease, and therefore your rent can decrease too.

-We don’t want you to get any nasty shocks at the rent price, so we’ve capped the amount your rent can increase or decrease by to no more than 5% in any given year.
-This means that if house prices increase by 20%, your maximum rent increase would remain at 5% maximum.
-If the house prices go down then the rent could also reduce by up to 5%.
+We don't want you to get any nasty shocks at the rent review, so we've capped the amount your rent can increase or decrease by.
+This means your total monthly target payments should not move more than around 1-2% in any given year.

 To learn more about how we’ve structured our equity buffer model to provide you extra rent support, click here.